redux-zero/redux-zero/README.md

 If you need to bind the actions to an external listener outside the application scope, here's a simple way to do it:

-On this example we listen to push notifications that send data to our React Native app.
+On this example we listen to push notifications that sends data to our React Native app.

 ```js
 import firebase from 'react-native-firebase';